Is Debt Consolidation Right for Me?

 Following are some of the approaches we might recommend, depending on your situation.

 Get out of bad financial habits

 Are bad habits keeping you in debt?
 Taking a hard look at your outgoings could reveal the underlying cause of your debt problem and areas where you could save money.

-Whether it's subscriptions you don't use, luxuries you can live without or taking advantage of sales and discounts, the money you save can be put towards paying off your debt faster or covering other urgent expenses.
+Whether it's subscriptions you don't use, luxuries you can live without or taking advantage of sales and discounts, the money you can save on interest alone can be put towards paying off your debt faster or covering other urgent expenses.

 By cutting out unnecessary expenses, drawing up a budget and sticking to it, you could find that you don't need to refinance to afford your monthly repayments – though debt consolidation could still be effective for streamlining your debt.

 Talk to your loan or credit provider

 If you feel burdened by your current repayment schedule, you can ask your loan provider or credit card company if they can change your payment arrangements, either by lowering your monthly repayments or extending your loan term.
 This isn't always possible however, or it may involve charges.

 If you're struggling to pay your home loan, you can talk to your mortgage provider about switching home loans to a more affordable arrangement.
 This will normally cost more in the long term, as you could be paying more interest overall for smaller repayments.